 (4) Management of compliance by your agency component with cash or in-kind travel reimbursement authorities and compilation of semi-annual reports to be submitted to the Office of the Assistant Secretary for Administration for reporting to the Office of Government Ethics;

 (5) Administration of the procurement integrity ethics provisions prescribed by the General Services Administration in the Federal Acquisition Regulation, including the issuance of procurement integrity advisory opinions described at 48 C.F.R. § 3.104-6;

-(6) Dispensing of advice and counsel to managers, supervisors, and individual employees on the statutes and regulations governing conflicts of interest, representational activities, salary supplementation, post-employment, political activity, and related ethics provisions;
+(6) Dispensing of advice and counsel to managers, supervisors, and individual employees on the statutes and regulations governing conflicts of interest, representational activities, salary supplementation, post-employment, political activity, and related ethics prov1s10ns;

 (7) Rendering determinations under the Standards of Ethical Conduct with respect to awards, honorary degrees, prohibited gifts, conflicts of interest, impartiality, and other matters requiring a disposition by an "agency ethics official" and/or an "agency designee";

 (8) Assessing information provided by employees or others to ascertain the application of the conflict of interest statutes and regulations and resolving actual or potential conflicts or the appearance of a loss of impartiality;

 (9) Developing and maintaining an education and training program regarding ethics, political activity, and related topics;

 (10) Enforcing ethics laws, standards of ethical conduct, and related provisions through criminal investigatory referrals and/or administrative sanctions; and

 (11) Ensuring that ethics requirements are met by any advisory committee and committee managers assigned to your agency component.
 This includes managing the financial disclosure reporting system, identifying conflicting interests, assessing impartiality concerns, ensuring ethics training, and preparing disqualification statements, waivers, or authorizations for committee members.

 For a more complete description of these delegated duties, please refer to the document entitled "Deputy Ethics Counselor, HHS Ethics Program: Statement of Functions, Responsibilities, and Authority, August 15, 2007, (Web links and attachments updated November 6, 2014)."
 Your predecessor may have provided you with an older hardcopy of this document.
 When using it, however, you should always refer to the most current version which may be found online at currenrt version.